mrinalkumarjha/MicroserviceWithDotNet/README.md

 	Clean architecture diagram
 	![image](https://user-images.githubusercontent.com/3676282/140641000-8dce57c6-34f6-41d6-bf34-6c3cb11abcb6.png)

-	Domain layer has no dependency
-	Application layer has reference of domain
+	DOMAIN LAYER: Domain layer has no dependency APPLICATION LAYER: Application layer has reference of domain.
+It has all business logics.
-	Infrastructure layer has reference of application
-	Api layer is presentation layer it will have reference of both application and infracture layer as reference

-	Application Layer: This layer is responsible for business use cases business validations. main folder of application layer is Contract, Feature, Behaviour Contract folder has all interfaces.
+		This layer is responsible for business use cases business validations. main folder of application layer is Contract, Feature, Behaviour Contract folder has all interfaces.
 		Feature folder has cqrs implementation
 		Behaviour folder has implementations

+	INFRA LAYER: Infrastructure layer has reference of application. it has implementation PRESENTATION LAYER : Ordering.API , Api layer is presentation layer it will have reference of both application and infracture layer as reference

+	Application Layer:

 # CQRS IMPLEMENTATION WITH MEDIATOR DESIGN PATTERN